nhrap-dev/FAST/README.md

 These versions use Anaconda for the Python environment.
 It is recommended to update to the latest tool version by uninstalling Anaconda and installing Miniforge and Conda and then downloading the latest version of the tool.
 Refer to the instructions [here](https://github.com/nhrap-dev/Environment-Setup/tree/update-README) to perform the uninstall.

+## Contact

+Check out the [Troubleshooting](#troubleshooting) section below for help operating FAST.

+Issues can be reported through the repository on Github: https://github.com/nhrap-hazus/FAST/issues

+For questions contact the Hazus Team at fema-hazus-support@fema.dhs.gov.